 Blur Busters’ multi-page G-SYNC 101 article utilized this technique to create thousands of data points for very detailed test results.

 We Innovate In Testing Display Motion

-We continually invent new ways of testing displays for motion and latency.
-Contact us at firstname.lastname@example.org about our display testing or test-creation services.
+- We continually invent new methods of testing displays for motion and latency.

 For more information, please contact us at firstname.lastname@example.org.